-Within or partially within the proposed withdrawal area, there are 80 existing oil and gas leases encompassing approximately 94,500 acres of federal mineral estate; approximately 71,900 acres of those leases lie within the proposed withdrawal area.
-As of August 2, 2022, 78 of these leases are held by production (meaning there is one or more economically producing well on the lease, so the lease can continue to produce and remains valid beyond its primary term).
-Two leases, which total approximately 800 acres, are not held by production.
-These leases expire on March 31, 2023, and November 30, 2023;

-if one or more economically producing wells have not been developed on a lease by the expiration date, the lease can be withdrawn at that time.
+Within or partially within the proposed withdrawal area, there are 79 existing oil and gas leases encompassing approximately 94,010 acres of federal mineral estate; approximately 71,260 acres of those leases lie within the proposed withdrawal area.
+As of April 1, 2023, 78 of these leases are held by production (meaning there is one or more economically producing well on the lease, so the lease can continue to produce and remains valid beyond its primary term).
+One 160-acre lease is not held by production and expires on November 30, 2023.
+If one or more economically producing wells have not been developed on a lease by the expiration date, the lease would terminate.